 Your cat has dental issues

-While in many cases it’s normal for your cat to stick their tongue out a little bit, there can be physical issues behind this behavior that require more attention.
+While in numerous instances it’s normal for your cat to stick their tongue out a little bit, there can be physical issues behind this behavior that require more attention.
 If your cat is having a dental issue, they might stick their tongue out in response.
 Issues like an abscess, gum disease, or even tooth decay can be painful and might elicit this behavior.
 Inflammation or an infection can also prompt your cat to stick their tongue out.

 Your cat has health issues